 Additionally, I have edited and copyedited dozens of books, essays, and educational materials on these nonfiction topics, as well as contributed hundreds of pages of content for various media outlets on a multitude of subjects.

 TEACHING & EDITING

 I have grown to cherish these interactions and relationships.
 There’s nothing that compares to helping a writer make a breakthrough in their work or to see them not give up on their dream.
-And this is reason I made the decision to incorporate manuscript services as a part of my “work” as an author.
+And this is the reason I made the decision to incorporate manuscript services as a part of my “work” as an author.

 I have extensive experience working with industry professionals in a broad range of publishing scenarios.
 Writing across genres and demographics has afforded me the opportunity to work with writers of all different backgrounds and experience levels.